 Vegan Population Growth

-Although millions of Americans know what the catastrophic results can be from eating an omnivorous diet, yet don’t change; people are coming around.
+Approximately 1.5 billion people worldwide avoid meat and meat-based products.
+Although millions of Americans know what the catastrophic results can be from eating an omnivorous diet, they don’t change; people are coming around.

 The Number of People Recognized As Vegans in 2016 Has Increased by 360% in the UK.
 (The Telegraph)